Shopify/liquid/tags/iteration.md

 ### offset

-Starts the for loop at a specific index.
+Begins the loop at the specified index.

 ```liquid
 {% raw %}